vandrada/csb/parallel/README.md

 argument and switch to pass to VarScan or samtools are on a single line.
 An example of each file is in `parallel/`.

-# Batch Processing bam Files
+# Batch Processing BAM Files
-In order to process multiple bam file at once, there is the program `dispatch`.
+In order to process multiple BAM file at once, there is the program `dispatch`.

 ## Description
-Processes all the bam files in a given directory, calling `chromo_split` on each one.
+Processes all the BAM files in a given directory, calling `chromo_split` on each one.

 ## Synopsis